thekitsunedev/thekitsundev/README.md

 ## About me
 - I live in Budapest / Hungary
-- My full name is Vilmos Bendegúz Kis (call me Vilmos or Kitsune)
+- My full name is Kis Vilmos Bendegúz (call me Vilmos or Kitsune)
 - I'm currently an IT student at Wesselényi Miklós Műszaki Technikum
 - I love foxes

 ## What do I do?
 ### I love to work with a lot of things such as
 - Server configuration
+    - Nginx
+    - mdadm
+    - Docker
+    - virtualisation (VMs)
 - Networking
 - Programming
-- Smarthome systems
+- Smarthome systems (Home Assistant)
 - Internet of Things (IoT)
 - Web development
 - Electronics